 Schedule Disk Defragmenter in Windows 7

 Windows 7 had a precise scheduler.
-Here you can choose to defragment your disks on a daily, weekly or monthly basis, or if you have an old system, which is slow one and lacks in resources, you can remove the scheduled defragmentation option (uncheck the ‘Run on a Schedule’ option), and defragment it manually whenever you are not working on your computer.
+Here you can choose to defragment your disks on a daily, weekly, or monthly basis, or if you have an old system, which is slow and lacks resources, you can remove the scheduled defragmentation option (uncheck the ‘Run on a Schedule’ option), and defragment it manually whenever you are not working on your computer.

-I would highly recommend you to perform it weekly for HDD, and monthly for SSD.
-The later life span depends on how many times they re-written, hence lower the better.
-Most of the SSD comes with an overprovisioning feature which takes care of speed and optimization.
+I highly recommend you perform it weekly for HDD and monthly for SSD.
+The later life span depends on how many times they are re-written, hence lower the better.
+Most SSD has an overprovisioning feature that takes care of speed and optimization.